MdNiamulHaque/PYTHON_DATA_PROJECT/README.md

 ## 3. How well do jobs and skills pay for Data
+Premium Specialization: Cloud technologies like Snowflake command the highest salaries, with a median of $110K, despite lower job volume.

+The High-Pay Tier: Tools such as Looker, AWS, and Azure consistently pay above $100K, highlighting the financial value of technical specialization.

+Mainstream Mastery: Essential programming languages like Python offer a strong median salary of approximately $98K, outperforming traditional tools like Excel which sits at $84K.

+Market Balance: SQL provides a solid middle-ground with a median salary of $91K, making it the most reliable skill for both high demand and stable pay.
 ### Salary Analysis for Data Nerds
 ### Visualize Data
 ```python